sourabhthakur87/Music_web/README.md

-This Music Website is made for project submission in JoVAC Course
+This Music Website is made as project for JoVAC Course.